 - Complete experiments and project work in a specialised vehicle technology laboratory

 - Take a placement year in industry to develop your workplace skills

 This is for you if...

-You are excited about innovation and how we might live in the future
+You're excited about engineering, innovation and how we might live in the future

-You desire a future career in automotives or the robotics industry
+You desire a future career in automotives, advanced engineering or robotics

 All about the course